Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Implementation Details and Additional Analysis

-In this section, we provide a comparison between the manifold metric and the zero-cost baselines in terms of Spearman rank correlation and Pearson rank correlation.
+In this section, we provide a comparison between the manifold metric and the zero-cost baselines in terms of other correlation metrics.
 We plot the results in \autoref{fig:all_rank}.
-In both cases, we observe the same trend as \autoref{fig:all_tau} where, unlike the baselines, the correlation between the manifold metric and the performance gain remains positive across different models and datasets, and other baselines.
+In each case, we observe the same trend as \autoref{fig:all_tau} where, unlike the baselines, the correlation between the manifold metric and the performance gain remains positive across different models and datasets, and other baselines.

-\subsubsection{Sensitivity Analysis}
+\subsection{Sensitivity Analysis}

-This section presents additional sensitivity analysis results obtained by performing a grid search over the hyperparameters $q$ and $n$ as defined in the previous section.
-We calculate the Kendall Tau correlation between the manifold metric and the final performance gain for various combinations of $(q, n)$. \autoref{fig:sens_app_image} illustrates the average correlation obtained from ten seeds for CIFAR100 and MiniBERT experiments.
+This section presents sensitivity analysis results obtained by performing a grid search over the sets $q$ and $n$.
+The goal of such an analysis is to show the robustness of our manifold metric $M_0$ across different optimization settings and models by calculating the Kendall Tau correlation with the final performance gain $G^*_T$ for various combinations of $(q, n)$.

+\autoref{fig:sens_image_new} illustrates the average correlation obtained over $10$ different seeds for the following settings: expanding a CNN model pre-trained on CIFAR10 using Adam (first), AdamW (second), and expanding a TinyBERT model pre-trained on Wikitext-103 using AdamW (third).
+For all combinations of $(q, n)$ in all three cases, the manifold metric results in a positive correlation.
+More importantly, higher values of $n$ result in higher correlation, which suggests that more accurate estimates of the manifold size can indeed lead to better correlation with the performance gain.
+Additionally, for both CNN and TinyBERT models pre-trained using AdamW, a higher value of $q$ tends to result in better correlation.
+A similar pattern occurs in CNN with Adam, despite less pronounced trends, where a smaller $q=0.05$ also results in a high correlation.

+\autoref{fig:sens_app_image} further illustrates the average correlation obtained from ten seeds for CIFAR100 and MiniBERT experiments.
 We observe that there is not any clear trend in the case of CIFAR100 due to low overall correlation, unlike CIFAR10 in \autoref{fig:sens_image_new}.
 On the other hand, the MiniBERT correlation remains high for a larger number of permutations $n$ and threshold quantile $q$ in the case of MiniBERT.

+Overall, these findings suggest that the change in manifold metric serves as a reliable estimator of potential performance gain when expanding a pre-trained model.
+Furthermore, a high optimal $q$ indicates that this estimation does not rely explicitly on the linearity of connections between minima.
+Rather, as long as the minima are connected through low-loss paths, the change in manifold size can predict the impact of expansion on overall performance.

-\subsubsection{Training CNN with Adam}
+\subsection{Training CNN with Adam}

 Earlier in \autoref{sec:image}, the results were obtained when the expanded CNN models were trained using the AdamW optimizer.
 In this section, we run similar experiments but train the CNN models using the Adam optimizer to investigate how weight decay affects the manifold of the loss landscape during the training process.